d1ll0n/stack-packer/README.md

 # Features Overview
 Structs can be defined using normal Solidity syntax and can set configuration options with some added syntax.

 Parameters can use any type size so long as the whole struct fits into a single word - uints do not need to be multiples of 8, e.g. `uint2 a;` and `uint6 b;` are valid.
+Signed integers must use sizes that are multiples of 8 due to the specific implementation of `signextend` in the EVM.

 stack-packer has three changes to normal `struct` declaration syntax:
 - groups